What things are 1 cm long?

 Comparison – 1 cm and 1 inch

 So how does the comparison of 1 cm and 1 inch look?
 Is 1 cm smaller or bigger than 1 inch?
 And how does the difference look?
+What is a centimeter long in inches and an inch in centimeters?
 Let’s check it to illustrate the length of 1 cm as accurately as possible.

 First, let’s make a quick comparison of the values of 1 cm and 1 inch.
 See it down below:

 - 1 centimeter = 0.393700787 inches;

 The first thing you can see now is that 1 cm and 1 inch are definitely not equal.
 And after a quick review, you can see another thing for sure – 1 inch is bigger than 1 centimeter.
 What does it mean in the context of the length of 1 cm?

 Thanks to this comparison you can see clearly that 1 cm is a really small unit of length.
 Even smaller than 1 inch, which is also not a big unit.

 Just focus for a minute and look at the values given above once again – 1 centimeter is more than 2.5 times smaller than 1 inch!
 You just have to admit that is a significant difference.